500 words, 1,000 words, 2,000 words.

-These should be used to break down major and minor points of an article.
+These should be used to break down the major and minor points of an article.

-It organizes your thoughts, and improves the user experience.
+It organizes your thoughts and improves user experience.
 Win-win!

-Next, bullet pints and lists are nice for quickly summing up information or leading readers through different steps.
+Similarly, bullet points and lists are nice for quickly summing up information or leading readers through different steps.

-Images are also good for making content more visually appealing, and also act as cues for what is being spoke about.
+Images are also good for making content more visually appealing and act as cues for what is being spoken about.

 Plan it out ahead of time